National Museum in Warsaw: History

 The collection, on Jerusalem Avenue, is housed in a building designed by Tadeusz Tolwiński, developed between 1927 and 1938 (earlier the museum had been located at ulica Podwale 15).
 In 1932 an exhibition of decorative art opened in the two earlier erected wings of the building.
 The new building was inaugurated on 18 June 1938.
 The purpose-built modernistic edifice, was situated on the edge of Na Książęcem Park established between 1776-79 for Prince Kazimierz Poniatowski.
 From 1935 the museum director was Stanisław Lorentz, who directed an effort to save the most valuable works of art during World War II.

 During the invasion of Poland the building was damaged and after the Siege of Warsaw the collection was looted by the Gestapo led by Nazi historian Dagobert Frey, who had already prepared a meticulous list of the most valuable artwork on official visits from Germany in 1937.
 The Gestapo headquarters presented Rembrandt's portrait of Maerten Soolmans as a gift to Hans Frank in occupied Kraków and packed everything else to be shipped to Berlin.
 After the war the Polish Government, under the supervision of Professor Lorentz, retrieved many of the works seized by the Germans.
-More than 5,000 artifacts are still missing.
+More than 5,000 artefacts are still missing.

-Many works of art of, at that time unknown or of uncertain provenance (e.g. originating from Nazi German art repositories in Polish Recovered Territories in Kamenz, Karthaus, Liebenthal and Rohnstock among others) were nationalized by the communist authorities using subsequent decrees and acts from 1945, 1946 and 1958 and were included in the museum collection as so-called abandoned property.
-At present, the collection of the National Museum in Warsaw includes over 780,000 items displayed in many permanent galleries, including the Professor Kazimierz Michałowski Faras Gallery and galleries given over to ancient art, medieval art, painting, goldsmithing, decorative art and oriental art, as well as many temporary exhibitions.
+Many works of art of, at that time unknown or of uncertain provenance (e.g. originating from Nazi German art repositories in Polish Recovered Territories in Kamenz, Karthaus, Liebenthal and Rohnstock among others) were nationalised by the communist authorities using subsequent decrees and acts from 1945, 1946 and 1958 and were included in the museum collection as so-called abandoned property.
+In 1947, the National Museum launched the country's first postwar touring exhibitions programme, through which works from the museum's collection by artists such as Jan Matejko were shown outside of Poland's major urban centres.

 In 2008-2013 the "Polish Archaeological Mission "Tyritake" of National Museum in Warsaw" conducted works at Tyritake, Crimea.
 In 2016 the "Polish Archaeological Mission "Olbia" commenced works at Olbia (archaeological site), Ukraine.
 Both are headed by Alfred Twardecki curator of the Ancient Art Gallery.
 In 2010 the National Museum, as one of the first state institutions in the world, held an exhibition entirely dedicated to homoerotic art - Ars Homo Erotica.
 Since the 2011-12 renovation, the museum is also considered one of the most modern in Europe with a computer-led LED lighting allowing to enhance unique qualities of every painting and exhibit.
+At present, the collection of the National Museum in Warsaw includes over 780,000 items displayed in many permanent galleries, including the Professor Kazimierz Michałowski Faras Gallery and galleries given over to ancient art, medieval art, painting, goldsmithing, decorative art, and oriental art, as well as many temporary exhibitions.

 In 1945 the National Museum took over the historic Nieborów Palace in the village of the same name and made them its subsidiaries.
-In the early perioid, the deputy curator there was the writer Mieczysław Smolarski.
+In the early period, the deputy curator there was the writer Mieczysław Smolarski.